ShadowLp174/revoice.js/README.md

 TL;DR: You initiate a client, you join a voice channel and then you play media.

+Please note that unlike on Discord bots, Revolt bots are able to join multiple voice channels at once.
+Thus a single bot is able to be in every voice channel it has access to.
+I have no idea about the limitations.

-Media has to be created using the Media class.
+Media has to be created using the MediaPlayer class.
 You can stream both node streams and media files to revolt.

 Example: